The most important thing in understanding stress in a man

 Likewise, respond to his stress in a less emotional, more neutral manner, such as saying, "I'm sorry you're feeling stressed."

-You'll find you will get a better reaction when you're more neutral than when you talk about how you just feel crushed about the fight you got into with Marcy at lunch today.
-Men frequently have a difficult time processing their own emotional responses.
-When you add your emotions to theirs, they can get overwhelmed and become terse as a way of protecting themselves from further emotional impact.
+You'll find that you get a better reaction when you're more neutral than when you talk about how you feel crushed about the fight you got into with Marcy at lunch today.
+Men often struggle to process their own emotional responses.
+When you add your emotions to theirs, they can get overwhelmed and become terse to protect themselves from further emotional impact.

 Ask What You Can Do